Q1: When does the season start? What are the fees & what does it include?

 Answer: The meets are on Sunday afternoons, beginning ~12:30 for a coursewalk, followed by races in ascending age group (i.e. 1K 6&under, 2K 7/8 yr olds, 3K 9/10 yr olds, 3K 11/12 yr olds, and 4K 13/14 yr olds).
 In most meets, parents are allowed to run with their kids for 1K races, and “rabbits” are used for 2K races.
 The age group that your child will run in is determined by his/her age on 12/31/2016.
 Your child is not required to run in all or any of the meets.
 But we strongly urge all of our runners to at least run in one meet (especially in our home meet) to gain experience & to have fun racing.

-Q6: How do I sign up my child?
+Q7: How do I sign up my child for Olney CC Club?

-Answer: Please give us your contact information, and we will put your email address on our distribution list.
-You will need to bring a signed waiver form along with $40 to the first practice.
+Answer: You will need to bring a signed waiver form (which can also scanned & be sent via email to email@example.com) along with $30 to the first practice.

 Coach Vassili Triantos